CarlosSac/QuickSearchExtension/README.md

 ## Installation

 1. Clone or download this repository
-2. Open `chrome://extensions` in Chrome/Edge
+2. Open `chrome://extensions` in Chrome
 3. Enable **Developer mode** (top right)
 4. Click **Load unpacked** and select the project folder